hawkeye64/electron-quasar-file-explorer/README.md

 In order to do this, you would have to write some funky code.
 Basically, starting at the root node level and working your way to the desired child node.
 So, almost recursively, but you'd have to wait until QTree called it's lazy load function on any nodes that had children that weren't yet loaded.

-To do this will take soem creative thinking, but I did come up with a solution right away using a combination of the Vue [nextTick](https://vuejs.org/v2/api/#Vue-nextTick) function and Vue's global event bus messaging.
+To do this will take some creative thinking, but I did come up with a solution right away using a combination of the Vue [nextTick](https://vuejs.org/v2/api/#Vue-nextTick) function and Vue's global event bus messaging.

 **Note**: Don't be confused by articles for creating a global event bus in Vue.
 These are old articles.
 The latest Vue supports this directly.